seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   cancels.
 A clause that only restates the tag in words is deleted.
-- **A dated item whose coin carries NO row in this answer names the price at which that coin would become a row**, and the price is the anchor §4 already cut for it — its pullback zone's near edge, or its cool-off entry — printed with the frozen price and the distance in per cent, exactly as a `СОЗРЕВАЕТ` trigger is (§2).
+- **A dated item whose coin carries NO row in this answer names the price at which that coin would become a row**, and the price is the anchor §4 already cut for it — its pullback zone's near edge, its cool-off entry, or the day price §4 cuts for a coin with no structural row — printed with the frozen price and the distance in per cent, exactly as a `СОЗРЕВАЕТ` trigger is (§2).
 Where §4 produced no anchor at all the item says the side and the window and carries no price, which is a different statement and is read as one.
 An event the Boss cannot act on published beside a coin the engine will not trade is a headline, and the one thing that turns it back into a decision is the number at